Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Discussion

 \section{Discussion}

-In this paper we illustrate Bayesian brain mapping (BBM), a source separation technique for fMRI that leverages population information through population-derived priors to reliably estimate individual-level network topography and functional connectivity.
-Those priors use established network maps, such as parcellations or group ICA maps, as templates, producing individual-specific analogues of known networks.
+In this paper we have described and illustrated Bayesian brain mapping (BBM), a personalized functional brain network mapping technique that leverages population information through population-derived priors for highly reliable network topography and between-network FC estimation.
+Those priors use established network maps or parcellations as templates, producing individual-specific analogues of known networks.
 The priors relax constraints of the template, allowing for overlap between networks and differential engagement within networks.
-The powerful noise reduction properties of the priors facilitate reliable estimation of individualized functional topography with moderate scan duration, mitigating the need for extensive scanning of individuals.
+The powerful noise reduction properties of the priors facilitate reliable estimation of individualized functional topography with moderate scan duration, mitigating the need for extensive scanning of individuals \citep{mejia2020template, derman2026thesis}.
 We also provide resources to facilitate its implementation, including a demo illustrating the {BayesBrainMap} R package functions for prior estimation, model fitting, and inference, as well as HCP-derived priors based on a range of templates.

+BBM lowers the barrier to personalized functional brain network mapping by reducing required scan duration through noise-mitigating informative priors, while avoiding heavy computational demands associated with multi-subject hierarchical models.
+Furthermore, once the priors have been established, model estimation is fast and parallelizable over multiple subjects.
+For experiments involving healthy adults, the HCP-derived priors we provide here can be applied directly, saving time and simplifying the analysis pipeline.
+For studies of other populations, our pipeline can be adapted to produce priors using other publicly available resources or data from the focal study.